tmhsplb/opidchecksdoc/docs/index.md

 User Guide section of
 [this document](https://www.mkdocs.org/user-guide/writing-your-docs/#configure-pages-and-navigation).

-An MkDocs document is a static website and can hosted by any service that supports static sites.
+An MkDocs document is a static website and can be hosted by any service that supports static sites.
 This MkDocs document is hosted by
 [GitHub Pages](https://pages.github.com/).
 The [Atom](http://atom.io/) open source text editor was used to develop the document on the desktop.